 \beq V_\mathrm{eff}(\phi\,,h_\mathrm{min}) = \dfrac{M_p^4}{4 (\xi_s+\xi_h^2/\lambda)}\,(1-e^{-\alpha\phi})^2 \enq

-Notice that the effective potential reduces to Higgs inflation if $\lambda\xi_s \ll \xi_h^2$ while one get $R^2$ inflation for $\lambda\xi_s \gg \xi_h^2$.
-In order to provide the correct amplitude of primordial scalar perturbations, the amplitude of \eqref{effective potential} has to fulfill \cite{planck2018x}
+Notice that the effective potential reduces to Higgs inflation if $\lambda\xi_s \ll \xi_h^2$ while one gets $R^2$ inflation for $\lambda\xi_s \gg \xi_h^2$.
+To provide the correct amplitude of primordial scalar perturbations, the amplitude of \eqref{effective potential} has to fulfill \cite{planck2018x}

 \beq \xi_s + \dfrac{\xi_h^2}{\lambda} = \dfrac{N_*^2}{72\pi^2A_\zeta}\simeq 2\times 10^9\,, \enq